-The spread of an infectious disease, including COVID-19, may also result in the inability of our suppliers to deliver components or raw materials, and the inability of our CDMOs to provide supplies of our product candidates for our planned clinical trials, on a timely basis or at all.
-Further, it may impact the ability of our CROs, including non-clinical CROs, to provide services to support our clinical program.
-The extent to which the COVID-19 pandemic impacts our business will depend on future developments, which are uncertain and cannot be predicted, including new information which may emerge concerning the severity of the COVID-19 pandemic and the actions to contain COVID-19 or treat its impact, among others.
-If we are unable to meet our milestones it might jeopardize our funding opportunities.
+Furthermore, the spread of the virus may affect the operations of key governmental agencies, such as the FDA, which may delay the development of the Company's product candidates.
+The spread of an infectious disease, including COVID-19 may also result in the inability of the Group's suppliers to deliver components or raw materials, and the inability of the Group's CDMOs to provide supplies of our product candidates for the Group's planned clinical trials, on a timely basis or at all.
+Further, an infectious disease. including COVID-19 may also impact the ability of the Group's CROs, including nonclinical CROs, to provide services to support the Group's clinical program.
+In addition, hospitals may reduce staffing and reduce or postpone certain treatments in response to the spread of an infectious disease.
+Such events may result in a period of business disruption, and in reduced operations, or doctors and medical providers may be unwilling to participate in the Group's clinical trials, any of which could materially affect the Group's business, financial condition and results of operations.

+The extent to which the COVID-19 pandemic impacts the Group's business will depend on future developments, which are uncertain and cannot be predicted, including amongst other things, new information which may emerge concerning the severity of the COVID-19 pandemic and the actions to contain COVID-19 or treat its impact, including among other things the effectiveness and outreach of COVID-19 vaccines.
+If the Group is unable to meet its milestones it might jeopardize our funding opportunities.